leettools-dev/leettools/docs/documentation.md

 ### Search and generate with style

 You can generate an article with a specific style from the search results.
-For example, you can generate a news article with a specific style:

 - Specify the number of days to search for news (right now only Google search is supported for this option);